 Towards the end of the class, we relax with a long guided relaxation.
 Then we have tea, chocolate & informal chat in the meeting area (optional) but a great way to make new friends

-Please enjoy 50% off the drop in price for your first yoga class with Tamsin Yoga, by booking a TASTER below (online)
+Please enjoy a with Tamsin Yoga, by booking a TASTER below (online)

 Please get in contact if you have any questions